Guest post by Eileen

 . . . and zooming in!

+I love doing product photography and color stories this way because the possibilities to what you can create are endless!
 So there you have it.
 With just a few basic supplies, some natural light and a little creativity - you can achieve those professional photography results you’ve always dreamed of.

 --Eileen Nishi